chipsalliance/Caliptra/doc/Caliptra.md

 Caliptra supports 32 LMS trees for the vendor and 1 tree for the owner.
 The SoC can support multiple trees for the owner via ownership transfer.
 It is recommended that the LMS trees are created from multiple HSMs that are geographically distributed.

+Caliptra has an option starting in 2.0 to use ML-DSA-87 signatures in addition to ECDSA to support FIPS 204 and CNSA 2.0 requirements for category 5.

+Caliptra provides cryptographic servies to support ML-KEM (in addition to ECDH) key exchanges.

 ### Key rotation

 Firmware signing key rotation shall follow the requirements described in [Reference 3](#ref-3).